AshuAhlawat/malProfiler/README.md

  a GUI that searches the name provided in the MyAnimeList Database and displays the key info

- just run the file named main.py with python or download the executable, the download exe file is available the GUI's source code is available in  , the Scarapping Source code is availble in
+ fork and just run the file named main.py with python or run the executable, the exe file is available in executable folder the GUI's source code is available in  , the Scarapping Source code is availble in